 Beginner investors often make emotional decisions, like buying during market highs or selling during downturns.
 Instead, stick to a disciplined approach based on your goals and risk appetite.

 Consider keeping a journal to track your investment decisions and review them periodically to identify and correct emotional biases.
+A successful investor in investment strategies in India understands that discipline is the key to long-term financial growth.

 Building an Investment Portfolio